-Through the SMC Alliance, we co-chaired a geography. symposium on Implementing SMC in new Looking ahead, Malaria Consortium plans to geographies, including the presentation of conduct a series of 'rapid assessments' in a findings from implementation studies in series of locations in East and Southern Africa Mozambique and Uganda, where SMC had not to further build the evidence base for SMC in been used before.
-Results from non-randomised new geographies.
-Data from these assessments trials showed that children in districts where and from the implementation studies in SMC was distributed were 86 percent and 92 Mozambique, Uganda and South Sudan will percent less likely to develop clinical malaria feed into a malaria model that we will develop than those in non-SMC districts in Mozambique in partnership with Imperial College London. and Uganda, respectively.
+Through the SMC Alliance, we co-chaired a symposium on Implementing SMC in new geographies, including the presentation of findings from implementation studies in Mozambique and Uganda, where SMC had not been used before.
+Results from non-randomised trials showed that children in districts where SMC was distributed were 86 percent and 92 percent less likely to develop clinical malaria than those in non-SMC districts in Mozambique and Uganda, respectively.

 We also conducted cluster-randomised controlled trials in both countries to gather more robust evidence of the effectiveness of SMC.
 Preliminary results from Mozambique showed that children in the intervention arm had a 77 percent lower risk of having a malaria episode (confirmed by a rapid diagnostic test), during the peak transmission season, than children in the control arm.
-The clusterrandomised controlled trial in Uganda is ongoing and results will be available in 2023.
+The cluster-randomised controlled trial in Uganda is ongoing and results will be available in 2023.